geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-16/meeting-transcript.md

 I see some seg faults in ONNX, and I don't know why.

 ##### **Chenyu & Geohot** [[00:35:21](https://www.youtube.com/watch?v=MXDfAfrJmrQ&t=2121)]
-I also see that ONNX Runner...
+I also see that ONNX Runner..
 I think sometimes maybe out of memory or something.
 Geohot: I see this PR that says ONNX Runner file as an input.
 Do we still need this?Need true spec parsing.